vincentdchan/plus1s/README.md

 ```
 ➜  ~ plus1s
-You have devoted 1 second for him successfully!
+You have devoted 1 second to him successfully!

 Time: 2017-03-27 10:04:00